rafern/canvas-ui/pages/decisions.md

 ## Why not use WeakRef instead of manual memory management?

-When implementing {@link WatchableVariable}, the first implementation used WeakRef for callbacks because it would avoid any manual memory management and therefore avoid the addition of {@link Widget#activate} and {@link Widget#deactivate}.
+When re-implementing the {@link Variable} class, the first iteration used WeakRef for callbacks because it would avoid any manual memory management and therefore avoid the addition of {@link Widget#activate} and {@link Widget#deactivate}.
 This would be preferrable because it would not